Does anyone carry cash anymore?

 When you transfer money with Square Cash there is a service limit of $250 per week.
 But, if you go through the short verification you can increase your limit to $2,500!

 |Increase send limits up to $2,500 when you verify your account|

 The only real downside to using square cash is that you can’t use the service if you are outside the United States.
 Otherwise, it’s a very comparative payment option to Venmo.

 If you run a business and want to use Square Cash they also have several options that allow you to use the app for payments.

 Dwolla is a money sending app that allows you to transfer money from your bank account to others for a nominal fee.
 If the transfer is under $10 you won’t have any service fees and anything over is only .25 cents!

-The max amount of money you can send from Dwolla is $5,000 and all you need is the Dwolla ID of the other person, email, and phone number.
+The max amount of money you can send from Dwolla is $5,000 for personal accounts and up to $10,000 for business accounts.
+All you need is the Dwolla ID of the other person/business, email, and phone number.
 If the other person doesn’t have an account yet it will prompt them to sign up for free.

 Like Square Cash, Dwolla also has several business options to help you send money at a very minimal cost.
 You can receive higher limits, next day transfers, and better customer support.
 This is the best money sending app if you are wanting to use a money sending app for your business as well.

 Zelle is a great app to send money but you need to have an account with participating banks or signing up at clearxchange.com.
-They are becoming more popular with more big names joining clearxchange.
+They are becoming increasingly popular with the bigger banks joining clearxchange.

 - Chase Bank